pimm-dev/visual-novel/Assets/StreamingAssets/StoryDialogueFlows/README.md

 ## Manifest format

 All v2 JSON files are store in this folder, and the value of `format` in the root node is `"2"`.
-(Because of possibility of versioning using string value, setting the value as integer is not recommended.)
+(Because of possibility of versioning with non-numerical value in the future, setting the value as integer is not recommended.)

 ```json
 {